peng8350/JPTabBar/README.md

 ### V1.2.5
   - Add another way to get the StatusbarHeight
   - Fix the bug of Customview Layoutparams

+### V1.3.0
+  - Add another Scale Animation
+  - Add a new feature that tabbar's icon can display animtion when user pressdown or touchout tabbaritem
+  - Fix some animations effects

 # About Me
 A college student, is still in the study of various techniques...<br>